loseyco/resume/SOCIAL_MEDIA_POSTS.md

 20+ years ago, I started freelancing and never stopped building.

 Since then, I've:
-✅ Won the Indy 500 with Honda Racing
+- Won the Indy 500 with Honda Racing
-✅ Built a Proton Accelerator system for my hometown
+- Built a Proton Accelerator system for my hometown
-✅ Managed professional racing teams across IndyCar, IMSA, SRO World Challenge ✅ Led installations for companies from daycares to State Farm headquarters ✅ Coded daily on modern web projects (React, Supabase, Vercel) ✅ Built websites and software for businesses of all sizes
+- Managed professional racing teams across IndyCar, IMSA, SRO World Challenge
+- Led installations for companies from daycares to State Farm headquarters
+- Coded daily on modern web projects (React, Supabase, Vercel)
+- Built websites and software for businesses of all sizes

-And I'm still taking on projects! 💪
+And I'm still taking on projects.

 I'm an Electronics Engineer, Coder, and Manager who works just as well solo as I do in teams.
 I love remote work because it lets me focus on delivering quality solutions without workplace distractions.